Skip to main content

 5.11.
 At the conclusion of any transaction, you will have access to the following information through the Bondi Platform or upon written request:

-- A record of each transaction, including type, value, date, time, and transaction hash or reference ID
+• A record of each transaction, including type, value, date, time, and the on‑chain transaction hash (which serves as your immutable receipt) or a reference ID

 Our Structure

-5.13.
+5.14.
 Holders of Bond Tokens have no ownership interest in Bondi Technology Inc. or its affiliates.
-Their rights are strictly contractual and linked to the performance of the underlying bonds.
+Their rights are strictly contractual and linked to the performance of the underlying bonds and the terms governing the Cell.

-5.14.
+5.15.
 As an innovative entity operating at the intersection of traditional finance and blockchain technology, Bondi has limited operating history.
-The rapidly evolving nature of blockchain and digital asset markets may impact our capacity to scale operations or respond to market and regulatory shifts.
+The rapidly evolving nature of blockchain and digital asset markets, as well as evolving regulation in Bermuda and Panama, may impact our capacity to scale operations or respond to market and regulatory shifts.

 6. Cyber Reporting